mlswg/mls-protocol/draft-ietf-mls-protocol.md

     * `encryption_key`
     * `signature_key`

-* Verify that the extensions in the leaf node are supported.
-The ID for each extension in the `extensions` field MUST be listed in the field `capabilities.extensions` of the LeafNode.
+* Verify that the extensions in the LeafNode are supported by checking that the ID for each extension in the `extensions` field is listed in the `capabilities.extensions` field of the LeafNode.

 ## Ratchet Tree Evolution